jeff-hykin/universify/story.md

 ## Part 1: Semi-Universal Scripts

 Windows comes with Powershell/CMD.
-Minimal Linux and MacOS come with bash/zsh/dash/sh.
+Minimal Linux and MacOS come with some kind of bash/zsh/dash/sh.
 So there is no unified script that runs out-of-the-box all major systems... right?

 Save the following as `hello_world.ps1`, add the execute permission, and run it as `./hello_world.ps1`.<br>Doesn't matter what OS.